orouskhani/Cerebral-Artery-Segmentation-Challenge-MICCAI-SMRA-2023/README.md

 We got the rank 9 of 21 in Cerebral Artery Segmentation Challenge by MICCAI and SMRA 2023

 We used nnU-Net with default configuration such as batch size of 2 and Dice+CE as loss function.
+The model is trained with 100 public data and tested with 50 unseen images by challenge organizers.
 Our model (UW) got rank 9 of 21 in Cerebral Artery Segmentation Challenge by MICCAI and SMRA 2023.
 Link:
 https://codalab.lisn.upsaclay.fr/competitions/9804